 It’s that time of year when homeowners start turning on their heating systems to settle in for a cold winter.
 Unfortunately, when some furnaces start up, especially if it hasn’t undergone a yearly heating tune-up, there are some problems that need to be examined.
 A serious problem you may run into is your furnace making unusual noises – take a look at these furnace noises you should never ignore.

 If you hear a loud scratching noise that sounds like metal on metal, there is probably something defective with the blower wheel.
-If you hear a sound like this, power off your furnace ASAP and call Service Experts Heating & Air Conditioning to inspect the equipment.
+If you hear a sound like this, power off your furnace ASAP and call Stevenson Service Experts to inspect the equipment.
 There are multiple things that could be faulty with the blower wheel.
 First, it might just be loose and if the part is not too impaired, can be tightened.
 Second, it may be that the blower wheel is broken and in need of replacement.
 Or third, it could be that the motor mount actually broke, causing the complete blower assembly to rattle uncontrollably.
 One of our service professionals would be happy to come over and take a look, and get you back to the silent and warm home you have come to love.

 Loud Bang When Furnace Starts